How to Publish a Book

 How do books get sold?
 Through traditional publishing, the publishing house will be fully in charge of distributing the book.
 You don't have to worry about this part very much.
 The house will get copies into big retailers like Barnes & Noble as well as online on Amazon.
 They will even get your book in places you might not think of, like airport kiosk stands.

 How do you get paid?
 With traditional publishing, you will not be paying anything upfront.
 When you get a literary agent, you will agree to giving them a 15% commission on your book deal.
-The book deal itself entails your advance, or the lump sum the publisher offers for the opportunity to publish your book, and any potential royalties, which is a percentage of each book sold.
+The book deal itself entails your advance, which is an advance payment against future royalties that you retain no matter how many copies your book sells, and any potential royalties, which is a percentage of each book sold.
 So while your agent will take 15% of everything listed above, you will receive the rest.

 The reason I say potential royalties is because to earn royalties, you must first sell enough copies for the publisher to make back the money in the advance.
 Only after that will you earn royalties.
 It probably sounds bad that you don't earn royalties on every copy of your book from the beginning, but, depending on the advance, you can still make quite a bit of money.